Westfield Hurstville: History

 In the mid 1990s, many high-end stores and stores such as Brashs and Intencity closed.
 Intencity previously opened in 1995 and was the first in the chain to open on the space vacated by BBC Hardware and part of Waltons until it was taken over by Target in 1997.
 The Toys "R" Us store (which replaced the two-level Venture store in 1993) shrunk to become a one-level store with the bottom level of the store taken over by Rebel Sport which then was taken over by Aldi.

 By 1998, Westfield Hurstville was beginning to experience a downturn in trade.
-Nearby Westfield Miranda had been expanded in recent years, Roselands Shopping Centre was redeveloped in 1992 and Westfield Burwood was proposed for demolition to be replaced by a more modern shopping centre.
 The building was starting to age and many stores had closed.
 Franklins closed in 2001 and was taken over by Food For Less in 2002 and operated until November 2015 when Woolworths opened at the other end of the centre.
 Food For Less was taken over by Tong Li Supermarket and a medical centre.
 Grace Bros (renamed to Myer in 2004) became sole department store until its closure in early 2015.
 Despite having many variety stores added, the centre was criticised from 2015 and onwards for lack of high-end retailers, department stores and having too many discount and cheap stores.
 It was also criticised for being run down and in need of redevelopment.

+In 2004, Deutsche Bank Real Estate acquired a 50% shareholding.